Policy & Advocacy

 Congressional Budget Office (CBO)The CBO provides objective, nonpartisan analysis of the economic impact of Administration and Congressional proposed budgets and legislation.

-U.S. Department of Transportation (USDOT)Cabinet agency charged with establishing and overseeing the federal transportation laws, regulations, and system and is led by Secretary Anthony Foxx.
-Rail issues fall under the jurisdiction of the Federal Railroad Administration, led by Administrator Joseph Szabo.
+U.S. Department of Transportation (USDOT)Cabinet agency charged with establishment and oversight of federal transportation laws, regulations, and system.
+Intercity Passenger Rail transportation is under the jurisdiction of the Federal Railroad Administration.

-Intercity passenger rail provides affordable mobility across the social and economic spectrum encompassing America’s rural and urban landscape, while helping to reduce energy consumption and transportation emissions.
+Intercity passenger rail provides affordable mobility to people across the social and economic spectrum encompassing America’s rural and urban landscape, while helping to reduce energy consumption and transportation emissions.

-All discretionary intercity passenger rail grant programs should allow broad eligibility to include States, transportation authorities, compacts/commissions, other local and regional public entities, and Amtrak.
+Broad eligibility for States, transportation authorities, compacts/commissions, other local and regional public entities, and Amtrak to participate in discretionary intercity passenger rail grant programs.
 Eligible projects should include infrastructure improvements, rolling stock acquisition, capital maintenance of equipment, Positive Train Control (PTC) maintenance activities and costs, and funding for emerging technologies to enhance safety and environmental improvements.

-Funding programs should permit multi-year federal agreements to support larger scale passenger rail investments, with partial funding of project elements (without independent utility).
+Multi-year federal funding agreements to support larger scale passenger rail investments, with partial funding of project elements (without independent utility).

-Updates and revisions to the PRIIA 209 Cost Methodology Policy to address the cost approach and the business relationship between the States and Amtrak as outlined in the principles established by the States-Amtrak Intercity Passenger Rail Committee (SAIPRC).
-The policy statement can be viewed at http://bit.ly/SAIPRC-209-Principles.
+Implementation of the 209 Cost Methodology Policy which supports a more balanced relationship between the States and Amtrak as outlined in the principles established by the States-Amtrak Intercity Passenger Rail Committee (SAIPRC).
+Amtrak should be held accountable for meeting expectations of transparency and state partnership as adopted in the policy.

 Inclusion of federal language in legislation and policies affirming that States who sponsor, but do not operate intercity passenger rail services, are not classified as railroads, nor are they railroad carriers.